-- .01 Title 5 section 59106 requires that all audit reports for the preceding fiscal year be filed with the Chancellor's Office no later than December 31 following the end of the audited fiscal year. - .02 If an audit report will not be filed by the December 31 due date, districts must inform the Chancellor's Office.
+Title 5 section 59106 requires that all audit reports for the preceding fiscal year be filed with the Chancellor's Office no later than December 31 following the end of the audited fiscal year, unless this date is extended by the Chancellor's Office.

+.01 If an audit report will not be filed by the December 31 due date, districts must inform the Chancellor's Office.
 This notification should include an explanation and expected delivery date for the late audit report.
-District audit reports not submitted by January 31 of the subsequent fiscal year are reported to the Board of Governors at their March meeting.
+District audit reports not submitted by January 31 of the subsequent fiscal year are reported to the Board of Governors.

-.03 To assess the overall fiscal health of a district, the Chancellor's Office will consider the timeliness of audit report submissions along with the category, quantity, and magnitude of findings.
+.02 To assess the overall fiscal health of a district, the Chancellor's Office will consider the timeliness of audit report submissions along with the category, quantity, and magnitude of findings.